Research data management (148)#

 This slide deck introduces the version control tool git, related terminology and the Github Desktop app for managing files in Git[hub] repositories.
 We furthermore dive into:* Working with repositories* Collaborative with others* Github-Zenodo integration* Github pages* Artificial Intelligence answering Github Issues

-Tags: Nfdi4Bioimage, Globias, Research Data Management, Research Software Management
+Tags: Nfdi4Bioimage, Globias, Research Data Management, Research Software Management, Include In Dalia

 Collaborative bio-image analysis script editing with git#